EE3801/lab11/lab11 stream_data_pipeline_3_spark.md

     results_Park2.show()
     ```

-15. In the jupyter, create a new jupyter notebook, copy-paste and run the codes below. <b>Screen capture the pages shown in http://<ip_address>:4041 (Jobs, Stages, Storage, Environment, Executors and SQL/DataFrame).</b>
+15. In the jupyter, copy-paste and run the codes below. <b>Screen capture the pages shown in http://<ip_address>:4041 (Jobs, Stages, Storage, Environment, Executors and SQL/DataFrame).</b>

     The codes below does the following: